TheTimidShade/TTS-Beam/README.md

 ## Changelog
 Read below for complete changelog history.

+### 09/11/2021
+- Cleaned up ZEN functions a bit.
+- Redid support for TTS Effects AIO so it should work as intended now.

 ### 07/11/2021
 - Fixed default settings for modules having incorrect types.
 Beam Strike and Orbital Bombardment modules should not cause errors when using default settings anymore.